opencpu/opencpu/README.md

 [![CRAN RStudio mirror downloads](http://cranlogs.r-pkg.org/badges/opencpu)](http://cran.r-project.org/web/packages/opencpu/index.html)
 [![Github Stars](https://img.shields.io/github/stars/jeroenooms/opencpu.svg?style=social&label=Github)](https://github.com/jeroenooms/opencpu)

-> The OpenCPU system exposes an HTTP API for embedded scientific computing with R. This provides scalable foundations for integrating R based analysis and visualization modules into pipelines, web applications or big data infrastructures.
-The OpenCPU server can run either as a single-user development server within the interactive R session, or as a high performance multi-user cloud server that builds on Linux, Nginx and rApache.
-The current R package forms the core of the system.
+> The OpenCPU system exposes an http API for embedded scientific computing with R. The server can run either as a single-user development server within the interactive R session, or as a multi-user linux stack based on rApache and NGINX.
+The current R package implements the core of the system.
 When loaded in R, it automatically initiates the single-user server and displays the web address in the console.
-Visit the OpenCPU website for detailed information and documentation on the API.
+The OpenCPU website has more detailed API documentation.

 ## Documentation